-BC FY18 Outreach Strategy
+BC FY18 Outreach Strategy for 2018

+Draft prepared July 22-25 for Member comment

-August 1, 2017
+Due date to ICANN: August 19, 2017

 Introduction

-The Commercial and Business Users' Constituency (a.k.a ICANN GNSO Business Constituency (BC)) FY18 Outreach Strategy is premised on fulfilling the BC mission[1] as contained in its 2017 approved Charter.
-It is also aimed at aligning with ICANN strategic objectives one[2] and four[3].
+The Commercial and Business Users' Constituency (a.k.a ICANN GNSO Business Constituency (BC)) FY18 Outreach Strategy is based on fulfilling the BC mission[1] as described in the BC newly updated and approved Charter.
+The BC Outreach goals support the engagement of business users both in gTLD policy development, in ICANN overall governance, and also support ongoing enhancement of multi stakeholder engagement in relevant activities to ensure ICANN’s continued success as the coordinator of the unique indicators of the Internet as provided for in ICANN’s bylaws.
+The BC Outreach Strategy aligns with ICANN strategic objectives one[2] and four[3].

 Objectives

 The BC Outreach objectives are:

-To create awareness about the BC, how it works and about ICANN, particularly in low membership regions and industry sectors.
+Create awareness about the BC, how it works internally among its members, the value of joining the BC, but also why and how business users support ICANN’s core mission and activities

+Continued focus on low BC membership regions, and sub regions, and attracting new industry sectors representatives to engagement with the BC.

-To grow the BC membership base enriching its long-term policy development efforts and at the same time addressing volunteer burn-out phenomenon
+Grow the BC membership base and help to onboard new members for engagement in the BC’s enriching its long-term policy development efforts and at the same time addressing volunteer burn-out challenges

+Enhance the business user community, broadly, about ICANN’s relevance to the security, stability and resiliency of the global Internet and why that is relevant to business

-To advance the bottom-up multi-stakeholder model of ICANN by increasing input from a broad cross section of businesses.
+To advance awareness generally about the bottom-up multi-stakeholder model of ICANN by increasing input from a broad cross section of business users, especially from new industry sectors and supporting engagement in relevant events and activities where ICANN’s topics, and business views are relevant

+The BC has a broad Outreach Strategy that includes using part of its own membership funds, and other special funds that are dedicated to growing engagement in selected events where business executives and others are participating.
+This portion of the Outreach Strategy is focused specifically on ICANN’s CROP Initiative and how the BC proposes to use CROP to support its Outreach Strategy and activities.
+More information can be found about the BC’s overall Outreach Strategy on the BC wiki?

-Implementation Strategy
+Implementation Strategy related to CROP

-Implementing its Outreach Strategy is based on ICANN FY18 CROP travel support for four (4) BC in-region travelers and BC's FY18 Budget provision for Outreach based on its established Outreach funding criteria.
+A key supportive resource to the BC Outreach Strategy draws on ICANN FY18 CROP travel support for five (5) in-region travelers (or 3-4 in-region travelers and 1-2 out of region travelers to bring expert speakers into a region with low BC membership) and BC's FY18 Budget provision for Outreach based on its established Outreach funding criteria. [link to the BC FY18 Budget for Outreach.

-The BC seeks to:
+The BC Outreach Strategy will:

-Present information about ICANN and the BC at ICT related events around the globe, particularly in low membership regions.
+Present information about ICANN and the BC at ICT related events, particularly in low membership regions

-Hold special events to inform the business community about ICANN and the BC.
+Hold special events to inform the broader business user community about ICANN and the BC

-Provide travel support for potential members to attend relevant activities this should be adopted as ICANN currently provides funding to bring potential leaders to an ICANN meeting.
+Provide travel support for potential members to attend relevant activities [I am not sure that we use CROP for this purpose unless it is a potential member that has already submitted a membership application] this should be adopted as ICANN currently provides funding to bring potential leaders to an ICANN meeting.
 This assistance from ICANN is outside the CROP support.

-Provide financial support for BC members to attend outreach and recruitment events on behalf of the BC that they would not otherwise attend
+Provide financial support for BC members with experience and expertise in the BC and in ICANN to attend outreach and recruitment events on behalf of the BC that they would not otherwise attend

 Provide mentorship and informal support to business representatives attending ICANN or BC meetings for the first time.